If your Mac stops or delays while starting up

 Important: If you have a Mac with an Apple T2 chip, added security features may need to be set in order to change the startup disk.
 See What is the Startup Security Utility?

 If you see a white screen with the Apple logo and a progress bar, macOS is checking your hard disk.
 This check could take a few moments.

 If you start up your Mac and the Apple logo doesn’t appear, press and hold the power button for about 10 seconds to shut down your Mac.
-Press and hold the Option key and start up your Mac again.
-Keep holding down the Option key until one or more disk icons appear on your screen.
+On an Intel-based Mac, press and hold the Option key, then start up your Mac again.
+(Keep holding down the Option key until one or more disk icons appear on your screen.)
+On a Mac with Apple silicon, press and hold the power button until you see “Loading startup options”.
 Select one of the disks.
 After your Mac starts up, choose Apple menu > System Preferences, click Startup Disk, then select a disk.

 If you can use your Mac now, there may be a problem with one of the other devices.
 Try reconnecting the other devices, one by one, to your Mac and restarting each time after you connect the device.
 When you find the device that causes the problem, review its documentation for further troubleshooting steps.